 We hope you enjoyed these Thanksgiving Day fun facts.
-If you care for or plan on hosting an elderly loved one for the holiday we urge you to read our blog discussing 11 Thanksgiving Tips for the Elderly.
-You can find it here: http://wisercareservices.com/blog/11-thanksgiving-tips-for-the-elderly/ .
+If you plan on hosting an elderly loved one for the holiday we urge you to read our blog discussing 11 Thanksgiving Tips for the Elderly.
+You can find it here: https://wisercareservices.com/blog/11-thanksgiving-tips-for-the-elderly/ .

 If would like help developing a care plan of any kind please feel free to contact us.
 Wiser Home Care Services can help your family establish a care plan to personally accommodate your loved one’s needs and help prevent falls and fall-related injuries.